-The Scott saga continued when the Administrative Court of Appeal in Nantes was seized of the question of the regularity of the revenue documents issued for the recovery of unlawful aid on the grounds that they did not indicate the

-8 CJEU, 12 February 2008, CELF I, C-199/06, EU:C:2008:79, paragraph 51; and Council of State, 19 December 2008, CELF, Case No. 274923.
-The CELF cases gave rise to three ultimate cases at national level: Council of State, 30 May 2018, Mandataires judiciaires associés (MJA), Case No. 402174 (rejection of the appeal of a company seeking the liability of the state for the recovery of unlawful aid from which it benefited); Council of State, 5 April 2019, CELF, Case No. 413712 (there is no absolute impossibility to recover unlawful aid from a company in judicial liquidation); Council of State, 22 July 2020, SIDE, Case No. 434446 (order of the state to award €10 million in compensation to the competitor of a beneficiary of unlawful aid).
+The Scott saga continued when the Administrative Court of Appeal in Nantes was seized of the question of the regularity of the revenue documents issued for the recovery of unlawful aid on the grounds that they did not indicate the surname and first name of the signatory.
+Being divided between its obligation to annul the revenue vouchers for that reason and its obligation to ensure the national level: Council of State, 30 May 2018, Mandataires judiciaires associés (MJA), Case No. 402174 (rejection of the appeal of a company seeking the liability of the state for the recovery of unlawful aid from which it benefited); Council of State, 5 April 2019, CELF, Case No. 413712 (there is no absolute impossibility to recover unlawful aid from a company in judicial liquidation); Council of State, 22 July 2020, SIDE, Case No. 434446 (order of the state to award €10 million in compensation to the competitor of a beneficiary of unlawful aid).